 It pays to compare prices – and it’s quick and easy to do, thanks to the internet.
 If you need to make a purchase, whether big or small, it’s always worth seeing if you can get it cheaper elsewhere.
 For large purchases such as household appliances or furniture, don’t be embarrassed about doing a quick Google search whilst you’re in the shop or showroom – if it ends up saving you money, it was worth it.

 Banking and Credit products issued by Police & Nurses Limited (P&N Bank) ABN 69 087 651 876 AFSL/Australian Credit Licence 240701.
 Any advice does not take into account your objectives, financial situation or needs.
-Read the relevant Product Terms and Condition, before acquiring this product in considering and deciding whether it is right for you.
-The target market determination (TMD) is available on request.
+Read the relevant T&Cs, before downloading apps or acquiring any product, in considering and deciding whether it is right for you.
+The Target Market Determinations (TMDs) are available here or upon request.